USAFA-ECE/ece281-book/book/lab/lab4.md

 - Only turn on seven-segment display 2 (display 0 is the far right).
     Force the others OFF by disabling their anodes.
 Reference earlier activities regarding how to turn on/off displays.
-- LED 15 should be connected to the clock signal that drives the FSM
+- LED 15 must be tied to the clock signal that drives the FSM.
-- All other LEDs should be grounded.
+- You *may* use the other LEDs for debugging.
+For example, outputting the current floor in binary.
+Otherwise they should be grounded.
 - Just like in the last lab, the clock divider uses *generics* so that you can redefine characteristics at instantiation.
 For instance, you can redefine the number of times the clock divider divides a clock